 Stony Brook will pour in from your left after passing under 7 Lakes Drive and the water will go dead flat.
 This is due to the Dam.
 It's a low-head dam, however, there's something in there to stop the recirc but all the way left has recirc and probably other spots as well.
 I ran just left of the recirc, right of the log sticking up.
 The rocks seem like they have good pin potential and there's junk in this dam.
 This is the last CL3 I know about.

-I would look to take out here next time since the scenery is not great after this and you'll hear and see the Thruway.
-There may be parking on Waldron Ter., which can be accessed by taking 7 Lakes Drive.
+Below Sloatsburg, there's a section where the scenery is not great after this and you'll hear and see the Thruway.
+There may be parking on Waldron Terrace near the dam which can be accessed by taking 7 Lakes Drive.
 Make a right on Waldron and drive until you see the signs 'Do not pass'; the dam is on you right.
-There're easy rapids until I took out when I saw a flagpole on my right.
-It turned out I was in back of a factory or something.
-It seems you can park here since there was ample parking and not real busy and no signs that I saw.